MaskAnyone/MaskAnyone/README.md

 Follow these steps to install MaskAnoyone:

 Make sure you have installed [Docker](https://docs.docker.com/get-docker/) on your system and set the appropriate permissions.
+Note: Currently if you want to use MaskAnyone with all its functions, it required around 50GB of space on your computer due to a large variety of pre-trained models.
+If you want a more lightweight installation without faceswapping and blender exports, comment out lines 48-72 in `docker-compose.yml` (Add a "#" at the beginning of each line)

 Clone this repository and then run the following commands in this directory.
 If this is the first time you are running the project, this process can take a while depending on your internet connection.
 If your connection times out, just run the command again.